nameko/nameko-grpc/README.md

 ## Tests

-Most tests are run against every permutation of GRPC server/client to Nameko server/client.
+Most tests are run against every permutation of gRPC server/client to Nameko server/client.
 This roughly demonstrates equivalence between the two implementations.
 These tests are marked with the "equivalence" pytest marker.

-Additionally, we run the interop tests from the official GRPC repo, which are used to verify compatibility between language implementations.
-The Nameko GRPC implementation supports every feature that the official Python GRPC implementation does.
+Additionally, we run the interop tests from the official gRPC repo, which are used to verify compatibility between language implementations.
+The Nameko gRPC implementation supports every feature that the official Python gRPC implementation does.
 These tests are marked with the "interop" pytest marker.

 The `test/spec` directory contains the protobufs and server implementations used in the various tests.